What is a Clearance Certificate? Why do you need one when selling property?

 Who needs to apply?

-A Clearance Certificate is required for individuals and entities selling taxable Australian real property valued at $750,000 or more.
+A Clearance Certificate is required for individuals and entities selling any taxable Australian real property.
+The rate that has to be withheld if you don’t have a clearance certificate is 15%.
 This applies to:

 • Individuals